-- Finally, any GBC employee who becomes aware of such allegations is also required to report his/her concern to his/her immediate supervisor.
+- Finally, any GBC employee who becomes aware of such allegations is also required to report the concern to a Title IX Coordinator.

-Immediate action is essential to protect all children on our campus and is required by Delaware law.
+Immediate action is essential to protect all children on the College's campus and is required by Delaware law.

 Alcohol and Drugs Policy

-Goldey-Beacom College is an educational institution committed to maintaining an environment which allows students to benefit fully from the learning experience and to fully understand the negative consequences of the illicit use of alcohol and drugs in their lives.
-All students, staff, and faculty are part of this learning environment and need to fully comprehend the College position on alcohol and drugs.
+Goldey-Beacom College is an educational institution committed to maintaining an environment that allows students to benefit fully from the learning experience and to fully understand the negative consequences of the illicit use of alcohol and drugs in their lives.
+All students, staff, and faculty are part of this learning environment and need to understand the College's expectations regarding alcohol and drug use.